Welcome to the first monthly ZAP newsletter.

 If selected then ZAP will automatically download and install updates to only the scanner rules you have installed.
 This is very useful when using ZAP in a Continuous Integration environment.

-Report new release/beta/alpha quality add-ons
+Report new release/beta/alpha status add-ons

-If selected then you will be notified whenever new or updated add-ons of the relevant quality are available, even if you don’t have them installed.
+If selected then you will be notified whenever new or updated add-ons of the relevant status are available, even if you don’t have them installed.
 This is an easy way for you to learn about new functionality as soon as it becomes available.

 If you do choose to “Check for Updates on startup” then ZAP will make one request to a ‘Bitly’ URL.
 The only information about you that is